Club chair

 A club chair is a type of armchair, usually covered in leather.
 It was created and made in France.
 Before it came to be known under its current name, it first appeared as the fauteuil confortable, the 'comfortable armchair'.
 It was given this name to distinguish it from the fauteuil de style, which had straighter lines and was less enveloping.

-The craftsmen involved in the design of the chair were unknown.
+The craftsmen involved in the design of the chair are unknown.
 The origins of the term "club" are unclear, but it may be a reference to the gentlemen's club.

+History

+Throughout the 19th century, the design and construction of club chairs evolved significantly.
+Initially large and heavy with solid wooden frames, they became more refined and tailored over time.
+The mid-19th century saw the introduction of coil springs in cushioning, leading to more compact and sleeker designs.

+Post-World War II, the design of club chairs was influenced by American soldiers stationed in France, and elements like the heavy barrel arms of some chairs are reminiscent of airplane fuselages and leather bomber jackets.
+Traditional sheep's leather is used for authenticity, and the tanning process allows imperfections and wrinkles to remain visible on the stretched leather, giving each chair a unique appearance.
+Different models can be identified by the shape of their backs, such as round, chapeau de gendarme, square, cloud, and moustache backs.

 Characteristics

 Shape

 While the club chair is undoubtedly a classic feature of interior decor in France, it remains just as relevant as ever today.
 As time has passed, the chair's charm, diversity and fame have grown.

 With great simplicity, the Art Deco era produced armchairs with clean, flexible lines, in contrast to the Art Nouveau style of the 1910s.

 After the Second World War, dozens of different shapes appeared.
 Some have stood the test of time, such as the "moustache" and the "gendarme’s hat", named after the shape of the backrest.

 The round shape has become the club armchair's most emblematic incarnation.